PETER C. GERHARDSTEIN

 Visual perception and memory and the development of abilities in these areas

-Research in my lab is directed towards examination of the perceptual and memory abilities of infants and young children.
-Investigation of the perceptual and attention processes that influence the formation of visual memories and exploration of the structure and content of visual representations comprise the primary foci of my research.
-I subscribe to the view that processes from all three areas are highly interrelated, and I am currently investigating questions regarding the influence of basic perceptual processes on the representation of visual stimuli, and questions regarding the influence of attention on memory in both infants and children.
-I have previously studied the effects of viewpoint changes on the representation underlying adult object recognition.
-My current work includes investigations of both low-level perceptual development (investigating contour integration in infants and children) and higher level issues relating to the ability to transfer training from screen media (video, television, interactive touch screens) to a 'live', or 3D person-to-person interaction, a situation in which young children have been found to underperform to a surprising degree.
-This latter line of research is currently funded through the NSF.
+Investigation of the perceptual and attention processes that influence the formation of visual memories and exploration of the structure and content of visual representations comprise the primary foci of my research, and I subscribe to the view that processes from all of these areas are interrelated.
+My current research includes investigations of both low-level perceptual development (investigating the development of contour integration, orientation sensitivity and other low-level vision abilities in infants and children) and higher level issues relating to the ability to transfer training from screen media (video, television, interactive touch screens) to a 'live', or 3D person-to-person interaction, a situation in which young children have been found to underperform to a surprising degree.
+This second line of research is currently funded by the NSF.
+My lab is engaged in an on-going collaboration with the research program of Dr. Rachel Barr, at Georgetown University (see http://elp.georgetown.edu/ for more).

 Philosophy of Graduate Training: